Welsh Centre for International Affairs

-The Welsh Centre for International Affairs (WCIA) is a Welsh international affairs and strategy think tank, established in 1973 to promote the exchange of ideas on international issues, build international partnerships connecting Welsh people and organisations with the world, and encourage global action in communities and organisations across Wales.
-It is based in the Temple of Peace in Cardiff.
+Welsh Centre for International Affairs (WCIA) is a Welsh international affairs and strategy think tank.
+It was established in 1973 to promote the exchange of ideas on international issues, build international partnerships connecting Welsh people and organisations with the world, and encourage global action in communities and organisations across Wales.
+It is based in the Temple of Peace in Cardiff, Wales.

-It has been a charity trust since inception in 1973 and became a registered charity with the Charity Commission in 2014.
+It has been a charity trust since its inception in 1973 and became a registered charity with the Charity Commission in 2014.
 It had an endowment of £1.2m in 2017–18.

 History

+The predecessor of the Welsh Centre for International Affairs was established as the Welsh League of Nations Union (WLNU) which was organized for a campaign for peace and international cooperation in Wales after World War I. David Davies came up with the idea for the at the National Eisteddfod of Wales in Neath in August 1918.
+A regional committee of the British League met on 25 May 1920 to organize the WLNU's first conference, held in Llandrindod Wells.
+David Davies and Rev. Gwilym Davies met on 10 January 1922 to plan "a semi-autonomous Welsh national body affiliated to the British League" that could coordiante its own campaigns.
+Their plan was approved by the Welsh League Committee on 31 January 1922.

+Annie Jane Hughes Griffiths was the group's first chair and Gwilym Davies was its honorary director.
+WLNU held its first national conference during Easter 1922.
+The organization grew to 61,262 members across 1,014 community groups.